-Josephine Cochrane, inventor of the first commercially successful dishwashing machine, was born in Shelbyville, Illinois in 1839.
+Josephine Cochrane, inventor of the first commercially successful dishwashing machine, was born in Ashtabula County, Ohio in 1839.
 Her father was a civil engineer, and her great grandfather, John Fitch, was an inventor known for his steamboat-related innovations.
 Cochrane, thus, may have had creative tendencies in her family.
 However, she was not formally educated in the sciences.

 Cochrane was a socialite.
-She and her husband, William, often entertained guests at their home.
-Accustomed to having servants do much of her housework for her, Cochrane did not set out to create the dishwasher to relieve her of the hard work of manually doing the dishes.
-Rather, the idea came to her when she grew frustrated that her fine china was chipping, mostly by the harsh handling it suffered by the servants as they scrubbed it in the sink.
+She and her husband William often entertained guests at their home.
+Accustomed to having servants do much of her housework for her, Cochrane set out to create the dishwasher after realizing her fine china would often chip when being scrubbed in the sink.
 At first, Cochrane tried washing the dishes herself.
 But she found the task burdensome and thought to herself that there must be a better way.

 She worked out a design, one that employed water jets and a dishrack that would hold the soiled tableware in place.
 Soon after she first began working on the design, her husband passed away, and she was left with debt.
 This tragedy gave Cochrane a push.
 She became driven in her desire to create a successful model of her machine.
 Though others had attempted to create similar devices—a hand-cranked model was patented, for example, in 1850—none had become commercially viable.
 She was determined that her machine could meet a real consumer need.